savonet/book/technology.md

 different sources (such as two different albums by two different artists) this is generally not the case.

+\TODO{power is measured with rms, can be converted in dB, give the formulas, say that 6 dB = ×2, 12 dB = ×4, etc.}

 A strategy to fix that is to use _automatic gain control_: the program can regularly measure the current audio loudness based, say, on the previous second of sound, and increase or decrease the volume depending on how it is with